palanioffcl/CTF-Writeups/Meta games CTF 2021/Crypto/A to Z.md

 # Letz Decrypt😁

 Lets decrypt by substituting A to Z , B to Y , C to X respectively.
-Eventually we get...
+Finally we get...

 # Flag